 At Charles Sturt University we’re stepping up and making practical progress with a range of green initiatives.
-In fact, we’re the #2 uni in Australia – and in the top 10 per cent of universities worldwide – for climate action in 2020.* So Ed Maher, our sustainability manager, knows a thing or two about Australia’s renewable energy sources.
+In fact, we’re the #2 uni in Australia – and in the top 10 per cent of universities worldwide – for climate action in 2020.* So Ed Maher, our sustainability manager, knows a thing or two about renewable energy sources in Australia.

 We asked Ed to check the state of play with renewable energy – like solar power.
 Can renewable energy help make a dent in our greenhouse gas emissions?
 Is solar energy a viable option for Aussie businesses and families?
 What’s stopping us from ramping up these energy options and charging into a sustainable future?

 Does Australia still have a problem with greenhouse gases?

 First things first.
 Are greenhouse gas emissions still a concern?
 Yes!
 We still find ourselves smack-bang in the middle of a global challenge!
 One where all nations need to do their bit to put us on track for a better future.
 And, Ed explains, countries like ours, the USA and Canada have the most work to do.

 “Australia is one of the largest producers of greenhouse gas emissions in the world, when you look at it on a per capita basis.
 When you exclude some countries in the Middle East – which are very large exporters of fossil fuels and have relatively small populations – Australia really stands out.
 We measure with the Unites States and Canada as having the largest greenhouse gas intensity per capita.

 “And from an environmental standpoint, that’s just not a good place to be.
 The impacts of human-produced greenhouse gas emissions on climate, changes to weather patterns, and the systems that we rely on as a species on this planet are heavy.”